Emergency Dentistry

 • Pain when chewing

-We have gentle periodontal care that can restore your smileโ€™s health quickly.
-If you are concerned about the health of your gums or are worried about a dental infection, donโ€™t hesitate to contact us for an urgent dentistry appointment.
+We have gentle periodontal care that can restore your smile’s health quickly.
+If you are concerned about the health of your gums or are worried about a dental infection, don’t hesitate to contact us for an urgent dentistry appointment.

 Our Solutions for Dental Emergencies

-• Dental Implants | These replace one or many teeth using a titanium rod placed into the jaw that supports a crown or bridge.
+• Dental Implants | These replace one or more missing teeth using a titanium rod placed into the jaw.
+Implants support a crown or bridge.

-• Dental Bridges | These also replace a tooth by anchoring the replacement tooth to the adjacent natural teeth.
+• Dental Bridges | These replace a tooth or teeth by anchoring the replacement to the adjacent natural teeth.

 • Dental Crowns | These protect and restore a single tooth without replacing the root.
 They can also improve the cosmetics of your tooth.

-• Dental Bonding | Dental bonding fixes a small chip or crack in your tooth all while matching the color of your tooth.
+• Dental Bonding | Dental bonding fixes small chips or cracks in your tooth, all while matching the color of your tooth.

 Trust Bahr Dental With Emergency Care